elibenporat/boss/README.md

 BOSS | Baseball Open Source Software
 ===

 A pure Rust baseball data aggregation and analytics library.
+Supports data aggregation from a number of sources including the MLB stats API, MLB gameday files.
+Eventually, other sources such as RetroSheet and NCAA will be added.

-Currently only does aggregation from the MLB GameDay XML files, as well as processing base out game state.
+BOSS is designed from the ground up to be extremely efficient.
+ALl text fields that can be converted to an enum have been size of the data set.
+One of BOSS' primary design goals is to be as efficient as possible. carefully mapped.
+The challenge with baseball data isn't the computational complexity of data gathering, it is the sheer

 ### Documentation